Dawood-Hamayun/Design-IQ/README.md

 ---

-## Frontend Overview
+## Frontend Responsibilities

 The frontend is designed for **reading and understanding results**, not editing data.

-Its responsibilities include:
+Its role is to:

-- presenting survey summaries
+- present survey summaries clearly
-- displaying interview insights
+- display interview insights and patterns
-- rendering persona reports
+- render persona reports
-- exporting reports for sharing
+- support exporting results for sharing

 The interface is intentionally minimal to keep focus on insight rather than tooling.